reactioncommerce/reaction-component-library/README.md

 In a CI container, `npm test` will not run in watch mode.
 This is because the `CI` environment variable is set in CI containers.
 If you need to run tests in non-watch mode locally, you can do the same: `CI=true npm test`

-### Pre-commit Checks

-When you `git commit` from this repo, it automatically runs eslint and all tests.
-It will not push if anything fails.
-This runs through the `pre-commit` package.
-If you really need to skip this hook for a commit, see [the docs](https://www.npmjs.com/package/pre-commit).

 ## Full Documentation

 See [the docs](./docs/README.md)